Jeriq

 Jeremiah Chukwuebuka Ani (born May 6, 1999), known professionally as Jeriq, is a Nigerian rapper, singer, and songwriter.
-He released his debut single, Iyoo, in 2015.
-He gained local recognition with the release of his EP Hood Boy Dream (2020), which led to his signing with KOD Music Group.
-He released his debut studio album, Billion Dollar Dream (2022) under Iyoo Cartel Records, followed by a deluxe version in 2023.
+He gained initial recognition with the release of his EP Hood Boy Dream in 2020, which led to his signing with KOD Music Group that same year.
+His debut studio album, Billion Dollar Dream was released in 2022, and its follow-up, a deluxe version in 2023.

 Billion Dollar Dream was nominated for Best Rap Album at The Headies 2023 Awards.
 The album featured the song My Bro (with Phyno), which received a nomination—Best Rap Song — at the same awards.
 Jeriq was featured on Zlatan's song Oganigwe, which reached number 47 on the Billboard Afrobeat Charts.
 Later in 2023, his collaborative track with rapper Blaqbonez, Nyem Ego (2021), was listed by Rolling Stone as one of the 40 Best Afropop Songs of the Year.

 Early life

 Chukwuebuka was born in Nkpor, Anambra, Jeriq is a native of Enugu.
 He is the first child out of five.
 He attended his secondary school education at College of the Immaculate Conception, Enugu and proceeded to Enugu State University of Science and Technology (ESUT), where he obtained his bachelor's degree in Computer Science in 2021.